-This is a review of three top brands of period knickers (aka period pants) in the UK.
-I’ve tried out Modibodi, WUKA, and Floweret, and reviewed them all – in brutal honesty.
-I paid for all the products mentioned in the post myself, and no one asked me to write this!
+This is a review of the top brands of period knickers (aka period pants) in the UK.
+I’ve tried out Modibodi, WUKA, FLUX, and Floweret, and reviewed them all – in brutal honesty.
+I paid for all the products mentioned in the post myself, and no one asked me to write this (with one exception)!
 Warning – I’m talking frankly and honestly about periods here, so there are some pretty gross sentences in this post.

 Disaster struck while I was waiting in line for my takeaway coffee last week.
 Yep, the thing I’d been most afraid of happening since I first started trying period underwear.
 A leak.